linroid/drakeet/README.md

 ### Hi there 👋

-My name is Lin Zhang, Android Engineer @WeChat, previously @Microsoft.
+My name is Lin Zhang, looking an Android job all over the world, previously at WeChat and Microsoft.

 [![Lin's GitHub stats](https://github-readme-stats.vercel.app/api?username=linroid)](https://github.com/anuraghazra/github-readme-stats)